JoeMoon1506

 Charlie Hanover

-Charlie Hanover is a talented youth prospect with a future either as a channel forward or wide player.
-His exact role may depend on how the system evolves and where Cork have depth issues.
+Charlie Hanover is a talented youth prospect with a future either as a channel forward, wide attacking midfielder or central striker.
+His exact role may depend on how King’s system evolves and where Cork need attacking depth as the season progresses.

 His Finishing of 13, Acceleration of 13, Balance of 13 and Pace of 13 make him an appealing attacking prospect.
-He has the speed to threaten space and the finishing base to become a genuine goal threat if developed properly.
+He has the speed to threaten space, the balance to ride challenges and the finishing base to become a genuine goal threat if developed properly.

 Key Fact: Developed through multiple Cork schoolboy clubs before stepping into senior football.